bonitoo-io/flux/docs/SPEC.md

 ##### Mode

 Mode produces the mode for a given column.
 Null is considered as a potential mode if it is present.
-If there are multiple modes, all of them are returned.
+If there are multiple modes, all of them are returned in a table.
 If there is no mode, null is returned.
+The following data types are supported: string, float64, int64, uint64, bool, time.

 Mode has the following properties: